-The two kidneys are bean shaped organs that located on the both sides of the backbones , And they are the most important organs of the urinary system .
+The two kidneys are bean-shaped organs that are located on both sides of the backbones, and they are the most important organs of the urinary system.

-The function of the two kidneys is the filtration of the blood from some wastes as urea , uric acid , excess salts and other waste materials and they get rid of these wastes in the form of urine .
+The function of the two kidneys is the filtration of the blood from some wastes such as urea, uric acid, excess salts, and other waste materials, and they get rid of these wastes in the form of urine.

-The urinary bladder is a balloon like sac that receives the urine from the two ureters , It stores the urine temporary until it is released outside the body through the urethra .
+The urinary bladder is a balloon-like sac that receives the urine from the two ureters, It stores the urine temporarily until it is released outside the body through the urethra.

-The urethra is a tube which extends from the urinary bladder and opens outside the body , and it allows the urine to pass outside the body .
+The urethra is a tube that extends from the urinary bladder and opens outside the body, and it allows urine to pass outside the body.

-There is an artery which carries the blood rich in oxygen , but containing the waste materials to the two kidneys .
+There is an artery that carries the blood rich in oxygen but contains the waste materials to the two kidneys.